notahat/machinist/README.md

 ## What's New

 - Caching, FTW!!!!
-- Collections -- make lots of objects in one hit (coming soon)
+- Collections -- make lots of objects in one hit (experimental)

 ## What's Different